diepnghitinh/postgres_isolation_example/README.md

 ```
 A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently committed transaction.
 ```
+{code}
+--Transaction 1
+BEGIN TRAN;
+SELECT ID FROM dbo.employee
+WHERE ID > 5 and ID < 10;
+--The INSERT statement from the second transaction occurs here.
+SELECT ID FROM dbo.employee
+WHERE ID > 5 and ID < 10;
+COMMIT;
+{code}

 ## Serialization anomaly